Subham0207/game-engine/Documentation.md

 2. X(+ve right) Y(+ve up) Z(+ve outside of screen)

-##TODOs
+## TODOs
 1. Gizmo to transform the loaded 3d model.
 This way we might not need frame function immidiatly.
 2. Loading Textures:
-    1. Interpret from the Assimp data.
+    1. Interpret from the Assimp data - not done.
     2. Load explicitly.
-Or Later we could create a PBR material.
+Or Later we could create a PBR material - Done.
+    3. Default color for when texture or vertex color is not provided - partially done I defaulted the vertex color to be red.
+    4. Need to default frag color on a model if no texture is provided.
+Don't use vertex color as base color and instead provide a default color.
+This way a boolean useTexture would suffice - Done

 ## Dealing with errors